tcrain/cons/TOFIX.md

 (except only MVCons3 does this correctly since it allows speculative executions).
 This is also an issue in cons state line 577 where we broadcast the last set of messages to end the test).

+- Causal: did I remove the part that checks echos aren't sent twice for the same assets?
+  - The part says its depricated, but I dont see where I would have fixed it?
+  - Because of this (add see causal above) the call to start the SM happens before the loading from disk, instead of when start is called